planetarium/UniLibplanet/docs/basic_node.md

 As a blockchain node, we need to make sure that the application isn't paused while in background.
-Otherwise, UI update together with mining and/or block syncing process will be hang when the application window is not in focus, and generally this is not how we would want a blockchain node to behave.
+Otherwise, UI update together with mining and/or block syncing process will hang when the application window is not in focus, and generally this is not how we would want a blockchain node to behave.
 Under the Unity Editor's menu, navigate to `Edit` → `Project Settings` → `Player` and make sure `Run In Background` option is enabled.